kartikchauhan/OS/README.md

 # OS

-Classical problems of thread synchronization.
+This repository offers solutions to classical operating system problems related to thread synchronization, as well as other relevant concepts.